DevCycleHQ/vscode-extension/README.md

 Before getting started with DevCycle, make sure you meet the following requirements:

 - You need a DevCycle account.
 Sign up for a free account [here](https://devcycle.com/signup) (no credit card required).
-- This extension makes use of the  DevCycle CLI.
-Installation instructions and info can be found [here](https://docs.devcycle.com/cli).
-  - To install via npm, use the command `npm install -g @devcycle/cli`.
-  - To install via brew, use the command `brew install devcycle-cli`.

 ## Extension Installation